BridgeEQA: Virtual Embodied Agents for Real Bridge Inspections: Methodology

 \subsection{Scene Graph Formulation}

 We formalize bridge structures as navigable scene graphs constructed from inspection images.
+Crucially, this construction is purely visual and requires no GPS coordinates, geolocation metadata, or external spatial sensors.
+A VLM receives inspection images and outputs a structured JSON with minimal required fields (image description, central focus, edges), a design choice that promotes cross-domain generalizability.
 This structured representation enables the conversion of a set of images from an EM-EQA problem into an A-EQA problem allowing for systematic exploration by embodied agents.

 A scene graph $\mathcal{G} = (\mathcal{V}, \mathcal{E}, \mathcal{I})$ represents the physical bridge structure captured in inspection images, where:

 \begin{itemize} \item $\mathcal{V}$ is a set of nodes, each representing a distinct viewpoint with an associated image \item $\mathcal{E} \subseteq \mathcal{V} \times \mathcal{V}$ is a set of directed edges representing spatial or semantic relationships between viewpoints \item $\mathcal{I}$ is the set of all images of the bridge, with a bijective mapping between nodes and images ($|\mathcal{V}| = |\mathcal{I}|$) \end{itemize}